 - Continue to support affordable housing development through direct gap financial assistance.
-Sources of financial assistance available through the County include Measure X, HOME, CDBG, HOPWA, local inclusionary housing fees, state grants, and tax-exempt bond financing. - Meet with the local development community, key leaders, and local civic and community groups to promote the County's interest in working cooperatively to increase housing development activity.
+Sources of financial assistance available through the County include Measure X, HOME, CDBG, HOPWA, local inclusionary housing fees, state grants, and tax-exempt bond financing. - Meet with the local development community, key leaders, and local civic and community groups on an annual basis to promote the County's interest in working cooperatively to increase housing development activity. particularly in higher resource areas and areas recently designated as Racially Concentrated Areas of Affluence (RCAA) to facilitate housing mobility and mixed-income opportunities for lower-income households, and promote access to resources and services within these portions of the County. - Allow techniques such as smaller unit sizes, parking reduction, common dining facilities and fewer required amenities for senior projects. - Continue to provide low-interest loans to non-profit organizations to develop housing affordable to extremely low- and very low-income households. - Coordinate Encourage applications by with nonprofit organizations annually for to stimulate applications using available affordable housing funds, including federal, state, and local public and private funds. - Initiate efforts to promote the availability of acquisition of these public sites to nonprofit developers (including community land trusts) and post list of the sites on the County website by 2024 and reach out to developers at least annually thereafter.

-- Allow techniques such as smaller unit sizes, parking reduction, common dining facilities and fewer required amenities for senior projects. - Continue to provide low-interest loans to non-profit organizations to develop housing affordable to extremely low- and very low-income households. - Encourage applications by nonprofit organizations for affordable housing funds, including federal, state, and local public and private funds. - Collaborate to the extent feasible with HACCC to explore the use of project-based Section 8 assistance as leverage to obtain additional private-sector funds for affordable housing development. - Encourage the financing and development of 500 affordable units over 8 years.
+- Collaborate to the extent feasible with HACCC to explore the use of project-based Section 8 assistance as leverage to obtain additional private-sector funds for affordable housing development. - Encourage Target the financing and development of 500 affordable units over 8 years.

-Funding Source: CDBG, HOME, HOPWA, Measure X/Housing Trust Fund, local funds, Bond-financina
+Funding Source: CDBG, HOME, HOPWA, Measure X/Housing Trust Fund, local funds, Bond-financing

 Timeframe: Annually award HOME, CDBG, and HOPWA funds to experienced housing developers (federal funds are not limited to projects in the unincorporated county).
 Support the development of 100 lower-income unit to reduce displacement risk and provide housing mobility opportunities.
+Annually, reach out to nonprofit developers about the availability of publicly-owned sites for residential development.